-Taxation during the accumulation phase looks different between the different pillars.
+Taxation during the accumulation phase looks different in the different pillars.
 In the public pension, individual contributions are deductible from the tax base and there is no tax on returns.
-Employers can partially deduct contributions to Pillar II.
-When it comes to private pension savings, there was a tax deduction of SEK1 800 per year available, but it was abolished in January 2016.
-There is no tax on returns in Pillar I. In contrast, returns in the occupational pension system and in the private pension vehicles are subject to an annual standard rate tax based on the value of the account and the government-borrowing rate.
+Employers can partially deduct contributions to the second pillar.
+254 When it comes to private pension savings, there was a tax deduction of 1,800 SEK per year available, but it was abolished in January 2016.
+There is no tax on returns in the first pillar.
+In contrast, returns in the occupational pension system and in the private pension vehicles are subject to an annual standard rate tax based on the value of the account and the government-borrowing rate.
 Specifically, the value of the account on January 1st multiplied by the government borrowing-rate gives the standard earnings which are then subject to a 15% tax rate.